Bordeaux and the Rhone (St Albans)

 In the South of France lies the Rhone Valley, where we find the blockbuster Syrah (Shiraz) and its many styles.
 In addition we find the spicy Grenache, and these two grapes together exist because of the hot climate down here, making more intense and full-bodied wines.
 We’ll explore classics such as Cotes-du-Rhone and Chateauneuf-du-Pape and compare them to their counterparts from the Norther Rhone.

-This wine tasting evening also makes a great Christmas Gift for only £27.50.
-And why not also join us two weeks earlier, on 9 February, and enjoy a tasting of wines from two other famous french wine regions - Burgundy and The Loire Valley.
+This wine tasting evening also makes a great Gift for only £27.50.
+And why not also join us two weeks earlier, on 19 October, and enjoy a tasting of wines from two other famous french wine regions - Burgundy and The Loire Valley.

 All tastings include at least seven wines sourced locally so you can find them easily if you like them, full tasting notes, tutored tasting and use of professional tasting glasses.